Hedging bets on healthier aging

 In the absence of a specific disease target, though, how does one construct a compelling case for efficacy?
 Longevity, per se, does not have the benefit of long-established, accepted biomarkers, and associated physiological changes tend to be slowly-varying (on the order of decades), not to mention nebulous.
 To circumvent this challenge altogether, the disease-centric camp arranges a clinical trial around a disease impacted by one or more of the biological pathways targeted by the longevity intervention.
 Success in terms of efficacy for that disease establishes a route to regulatory approval, which simultaneously opens the door to off label use as a broader-spectrum longevity intervention.

-In any case, the management group representing our drug-discovery-oriented stakeholders had the final say on funding decisions and, for my part, advocating for staying true to the geroscience hypothesis (vs defaulting to disease treatment objectives) was an education on the challenges geroscience and longevity interventions face in a broader context.
+Advisory Board members representing our drug-discovery-oriented stakeholders had the final say on funding decisions.
+Advocating for those decisions to stay true to the longevity hypothesis (vs defaulting to disease treatment objectives) required deft navigation to enable the Board to stretch their traditional drug discovery expertise to accommodate this new frontier.
+Those efforts offered fascinating insight into the significant challenges longevity interventions face in a broader context.

 Harvest

 Bridge portfolio group meetings also generated new research collaborations.
-Those meetings were either free-form discussions, or anchored by invited speakers such as Richard Miller of the Glenn Center for Aging Research.
+Those meetings were either free-form discussions, or anchored by invited speakers such as Richard Miller of the Glenn Center for Aging Research, who also leads one of the institutions participating in the Interventions Testing Program (ITP), funded by the National Institute on Aging.
+(The ITP sponsors a group of institutions to run mouse facilities at which interventional agents (e.g., drugs, neutraceuticals) are evaluated for their capacity to support successful aging.)

-For each portfolio project, I recorded a video overview; these were released at the UK Spine 2020 annual conference.
-At a somewhat higher level, I described the motivation behind the portfolio in a post on the Oxford project website.
+To highlight portfolio projects, I recorded overviews for release at the UK Spine 2020 annual conference.
+At a somewhat higher level, I detailed the motivation behind the portfolio in a post on the Oxford project website.

 Bridge Portfolio projects are listed below.
 If you’d like more information about an individual project, or to follow up on progress, please reach out - I’ll be happy to connect you with the researcher.